 - Number of key skills documents developed for positions in the Department

-- Number of mentorship plans developed for succession into priority one positions
+- Number of mentorship plans developed for succession into priority one position

-- Objective Owners and their Teams determine targets by 12/31/16
+- Objective Owners and their Teams determine new targets for exiting KPIs by 5/26/2023

 - Objective Owners meet quarterly with their Objective Team

-- Objective Owners meet quarterly with the Strategic Plan Leader
+- Objective Owners meet biannually with the Strategic Plan Leader

-- Chair for the Department of SLP meets quarterly with the Leadership Team for the Department of SLP to communicate information regarding the Strategic Plan.
+- Department Chair meets biannually with the Department of Speech-Language Pathology Administrative Team to communicate information regarding the Strategic Plan.

 - Strategic Plan Leader meets annually with the Department in SLP faculty, administration, and other stakeholders regarding the status of the Strategic Plan.